-The Demand Generator, powered by econometrics, helps you maximise business returns from your media investment.
+The Media Mix Navigator tool, powered by econometrics, helps you get the most out of your media investment.

-It allows you to interrogate optimum media mixes, based on specific business parameters, to drive increased profit or revenue across the first year of investment and the resulting ‘base’ sales growth across the following two years.
+It allows you to explore different scenarios to define the optimum media mix for your business, whether your objective is to drive increased profit or revenue.
+The results are modelled across the first year of investment and the resulting ‘base’ sales growth across the following two years.

-This optimiser draws on data from 55 MediaCom, Wavemaker and Gain Theory client brands, totalling some £2 billion of media spend over 3 years (2017-2019).
+This tool draws on data from 52 MediaCom, Wavemaker, Mindshare and Gain Theory client brands, totalling £2.2 billion of media spend over 3 years (2018-mid 2021).
 These have been carefully chosen to represent as many business types as possible.
 Cost of media is based on 2021 prices.

 The following minimum and maximum annual brand size restrictions in place for each category:

 | Online Retail

 - Select the options most relevant for your brand using the navigation panel on the left

 - Results will automatically display once all fields are complete

 - Navigate across tabs to see:

 a) Base scenario